csiglab/web-extention-labs/mensajeria/README.md

 # Mensajeria

-> Mensajeria ✍️ A powerful extension that simplifies communication with pre-made templates and reusable fragments, like phrases and greeting messages.
+> Mensajeria ✍️ A powerful extension that simplifies communication with pre-made **templates** and **reusable fragments**, like phrases and greeting messages.
 Quickly customize and send messages, saving time and boosting productivity.

 ## Install